Best Film for the Canon EOS-3

 Bulk Loading Film

-Certainly one of the leading methods to get a better price on film is to buy a bulk roll of 100 feet of film and manually load it into canisters by hand.
+Among the ideal methods to lower your expenses on film is to buy a bulk roll of 100 feet of film and manually load it into canisters yourself.

-A 100-foot roll will load typically around 18 canisters of film containing 36 exposures.
-Based on the film stock you can expect to save 20-30% depending on the film you decide on.
+A 100 foot roll of film will load about 18 canisters of film containing 36 frames.
+Expect to save 20-30% depending on the film you decide on.

-Keep in mind that you’re only going to be able to purchase rolls of black and white film.
-This is due to the fact black & white film is less difficult and more affordable to develop yourself.
+Keep in mind that you’re only going to find 100 foot rolls of black & white film.
+This is in part because black and white film is a lot easier and less expensive to process at home.

 Home Developing and Scanning

 It’s possible to process and digitize any film yourself.
-In fact it is a smart option to lower your costs so you can use more film with your Canon EOS-3.
+In fact it is a smart option to lower your costs so that you can shoot more film with your Canon EOS-3.

-Black and white film is by far the least complicated to develop at home.
-Chemical temperature and development times are both not as vital to get correct with black and white films as they are for slide or color negative.
+Black & white film is by far the least complicated to develop at home.
+Chemical temperature and development times are both not as vital to get correct with black & white film as time and temperatures are for transparency or color negative.